 Botanical Name: Datura Metel

-Not just the flower, but the leaves are also the essential part in Ganesh puja.
-Datura leaves are toxic but also effective in treating poisonous bite and arthritis.
+Not just the flower, but the leaves are also an essential part of Ganesh puja.
+Datura leaves are toxic but also effective in treating poisonous bites and arthritis.

 5. Screw Pine (Kewada / Ketaki)

 Kewada is an integral part of the set of 21 leaves for Ganesh worshipping.
 Its fragrant leaves are blue-green in color and appear in a rosette pattern.
 Keep these leaves around ganesh mandir at home.